 Guy and Cleo were married on the 19th of June 1924 in Coos County and had one child, Edward “Lee” Weekly.
 The photo to the left is of Lee and Guy, along with Betty Danielson, who was Lee's aunt (Cleo's youngest sister).

 In the 1930 Census, they were renting in North Bend, Oregon, at 2496 Broadway.
 Guy’s occupation: log truck driver.

 An accident in the log truck Guy was driving ended Guy’s life on the 23rd of July 1932.
 (Click here to see obituary) He was 34 years old.
 His son, Lee, was 7 years old at the time.
 Guy is buried at Dora Cemetery, next to the graves of his parents and his brother Glen, who had passed away in 1927.

-Only two photos of Guy have been found.
 After his death, Cleo discarded her photos of Guy.
-Just one photo of Guy (the one at the top of the page) was found among Cleo’s possessions after she died.
-The other photo is a group photo from a family reunion photo taken about 1910, when Guy was 12.
+Eventually, three photos, all taken the same day, surfaced, along with another one found a short time later.
+Guy is also in a group photo from a family reunion photo taken about 1910, when he was 12.

-In City Directories for 1936, 1938, and 1940, Cleo and Lee are listed as living at 2086 Meade in North Bend.
+In City Directories for 1936, 1938, and 1940, Cleo and her son, Lee, are listed as living at 2086 Meade in North Bend.
 This is one street over from McPherson Street, where Cleo’s parents lived.
 Also living at 2086 Meade was Clarice Danielson, Cleo’s sister.
 Clarice married William Hagge on 7 Feb 1942.

 Lee talked about a time when he and his mom lived with relatives at the old Weekly homestead near Myrtle Point, although the exact time frame is unknown.